generation-org/JAVA/JAVA-2 - Java IDE IntelliJ Idea/README.md

  <br/>

- ## Part1: Creating my First Java Project on IntelliJ Idea
+ ## Part 1: Creating my First Java Project on IntelliJ Idea
  1. Open the IntelliJ Idea App and follow the instructions to create a new Java Project.
  2. Edit the Main class so it prints "Hello Wolrd!" message: